lausek/lausek.github.io/projects.md

 ### lovm2

-I have created a small library implementing code generation tools and a bytecode interpreter that aim to be a simple foundation for programming language development.
-It offers bindings for my two favorite development environments Rust and Python.
+A small library implementing code generation tools and a bytecode interpreter.
+It is intended as a simple foundation for programming language development.
+Basically, all you have to do is write a parser and do some transpiling.
+It offers bindings for my two favorite development environments, Rust and Python.

 <div class="project-links">
     <span class="project-link"><a href="https://lausek.eu/lovm2/">Homepage</a></span>